RutikaK23/CODSOFT-UI-UX-Tasks/README.md

-This repository is a work I've done for the CODSOFT UI/UX Internship
+This repository is a task I've completed of the CODSOFT UI/UX Internship